- About SEAS

 - HU Vendor Detail report

-- Which description (Requisition Description/Business Purpose) do we see in our CREW reporting?
+- Which description (Requisition Description/Business Purpose) do we see in our reporting?

 Item Description (Marketplace fills in automatically/Non catalog you fill in - required)